-When eye redness causes changes to your vision or eye health, it’s best to visit your eye doctor to determine the underlying condition and the cause.
-Most people may assume redness, inflammation, and discomfort equal pink eyes.
+If eye redness affects your vision or overall eye health, it’s important to see an eye doctor to identify the underlying condition and its cause.
+Many people associate symptoms like redness, inflammation, and discomfort with pink eye.

-But, another eye condition called a stye can present with similar symptoms early on.
-So, how do you tell the difference?
+However, another condition known as a stye can initially present with similar signs.
+So, how can you tell them apart?

-While both pink eye and styes can cause redness, irritation, and discomfort, only styes are characterized by a red lump or bump on the eyelid.
+While both pink eye and styes cause redness, irritation, and discomfort, a key difference is that styes are marked by a red lump or bump on the eyelid, which is not a symptom of pink eye.

 An eye exam can help distinguish pink eye and styes and helps your eye doctor determine the appropriate treatment and care.